-In the planning area there are 2-two State parks, Oswald West and Hug Point, which provide parking, camping, and picnic facilities.
-There are also 2-two wayside parks, one at Arcadia Beach and one across from Cannon View Park.
+In the planning area there are 2 State parks, Oswald West and Hug Point which provide parking, camping, and picnic facilities.
+There are also 2 wayside parks, one at Arcadia Beach and one across from Cannon View Park.
 Several years ago, the State Parks Division tried to establish a visitor's wayside near Leech Road but encountered considerable opposition from the residents in Arch Cape.
 At present, the Department has no plans for wayside in the area.

-There are three bicycle routes which pass through the planning area, the Oregon Coast Bicycle Route, the Trans-America Bikeway TransAmerica Bicycle Trail, and the Northwest Oregon Loop Bicycle Route.
+There are three bicycle routes which pass through the planning area, the Oregon Coast Bicycle Route, the Trans-America Bikeway, and the Northwest Oregon Loop Bicycle Route.
 All three routes follow U.S. Highway 101.

-On January 22, 1975, the State Transportation Commission established the first stretch of the Oregon Coast Trail (OCT) from the Columbia River spit to Barview at the north end of Tillamook Bay.
+On January 22, 1975, the State Transportation Commission established the first stretch of the Oregon Coast Trail from the Columbia River spit to Barview at the north end of Tillamook Bay.
 The route follows 5 miles of beach and comes across the Arch Cape Creek footbridge into Oswald West Park.
 The trail climbs the headland and continues on toward Neahkanie Mountain and Tillamook Bay.
 This is the first length of the trail which will ultimately extend the entire length of the Oregon coast.
-The OCT continues south to the California border.

-Arch Cape Creek constitutes one of the most important natural resources in the community Southwest Coastal

-Planning Area.
-The creek is was identified by the community survey as an extremely important natural area, scenic resource and wildlife habitat.
+Arch Cape Creek constitutes one of the most important natural resources in the community.
+The creek was identified by the community survey as an extremely important natural area, scenic resource and wildlife habitat.
 Although it is not pristine or undeveloped, it is still highly valued by local residents.
-Other streams in the area that are considered valuable to the community are Asbury and Shark Creek, in Arch Cape, as well as Cedar Creek and Mason Creek, in Cove Beach.
+Other streams in the area that are considered valuable to the community are Asbury and Shark Creek.